rotsee/protokollen/README.md

 For harvester.py
 ----------------
- * Firefox (tested with version 32.0)
+ * Firefox (tested with version 32.0 and 33.0)
  * Xvfb (tested with version 1.15.1)
- * Python Imaging Library (tested with version 2.3)
  * [Service-account credentials](https://developers.google.com/console/help/new/#serviceaccounts) from the [Google developers console](https://console.developers.google.com/), if you wish to use Google Spreadsheets as the source for your harvesting.
 Not needed if you use a local CSV file.
- * Tesseract > 3.02.01
- * Swedish data for Tesseract (a file called `SWE.traineddata` in current versions, that must be put in Tesseract's data directory)
- * GhostScript

 For extractor.py
 ----------------
  * wvText and wvSummary from `wv` (tested with version 1.2.1), using either `lynx` or `elinks` (but not `links`)
+ * Tesseract >= version 3.02.02
+ * Swedish data for Tesseract (a file called `SWE.traineddata` in current versions, that must be put in Tesseract's data directory)
+ * The Python Imaging Library, PIL (tested with version 2.3)
+ * GhostScript (tested with version 9.10)

 These scripts have been tested under Ubuntu 14.04 and Debian 7.
 Making them run under Windows would probably require some extra hacking.